CODE OF RIGHTS AND RESPONSIBILITIES FOR

 - Greek Letter Organizations may participate in intramurals, recreational, and other social opportunities on campus in cooperation with the Student Association.

-- A variety of programs will be available through the Division of Student Development staff, which can be offered as chapter resources on topics such as alcohol abuse, eating disorders, sex role stereotypes, date rape, AIDS education, communication in relationships, etc.
+- A variety of programs will be available through the Division of Student Affairs staff, which can be offered as chapter resources on topics such as alcohol abuse, eating disorders, sex role stereotypes, date rape, AIDS education, communication in relationships, etc.

 - Grade point averages will be compiled every semester and recognition will be given annually to the groups with the highest averages and those most improved.